joepenn550/nemesispy_scatter/README.md

 · For what I've been doing, the forward model matches up with the Fortran version to a high degree of accuracy.
 However, some combinations of inputs seem to cause deviations from this - I think I've fixed most of them, but I'm sure some still remain.

 · If you're using spatial smoothing, the matrix operations needed for optimal estimation take longer with larger spatial correlation lengths.
-In particular, calculating the errors on xn at the end of a retrieval can take a really long time - sometimes a few hours with long state vectors and a large number of latitude bands.
+In particular, calculating the errors on xn at the end of a retrieval can take a really long time - with long state vectors and a large number of locations.